Father There Is Only One 5

-Father There Is Only One 5 (Padre no hay más que uno 5) is a 2025 Spanish family comedy film directed by Santiago Segura and co-written by Marta González de Vega.
-It is the fifth installment of the Padre no hay más que uno film series, preceded by Father There Is Only One (2019), Father There Is Only One 2 (2020), Father There Is Only One 3 (2022), and Father There Is Only One 4 (2024).
+Father There Is Only One 5 (Padre no hay más que uno 5: Nido repleto) is a 2025 Spanish family comedy film directed by Santiago Segura and co-written by Marta González de Vega.
+It is the fifth installment of the Father There Is Only One film series.

 Plot

 Unlike other parents who suffer the empty nest syndrome, Javier García experiences a 'full nest' situation, as nobody wants to leave home.

 Production

 The film was produced by Bowfinger International Pictures, Padre 5 nido repleto AIE, Esto También Pasará, and Irusoin, with the association of Sony Pictures Entertainment Iberia and Mogambo and the participation of Netflix, Atresmedia, and CreaSGR.
 Shooting locations included Gran Canaria.

 Release

 Distributed by Sony Pictures, the film was released theatrically in Spain on 26 June 2025.
 It opened in 408 screens, grossing around €2.4 million (350,000 admissions) in its four-day debut weekend, thereby becoming the highest-grossing debut for a Spanish film in 2025 up to that date and the highest grossing film of the weekend.